fefoliveira/edf-fullstack-workshop/README.md

 # fullstack-workshop
-Repositorie with all the codes made during the fullstack workshopp offered by [Engenharia do Futuro](https://engenhariadofuturo.com.br).
+Repositorie with all the codes made during the fullstack workshop offered by [Engenharia do Futuro](https://engenhariadofuturo.com.br).
+My version of this simple project is based on an online used sales store, from which I was able to learn a lot of front-end and back-end development concepts.
+The project is not finished yet.

 <!--
 run app: